 as of 04.22.2015

-The plan administrator is Allen J. Flood Companies, Inc. The name of the provider network is CDPHP Universal Benefits, Inc. (CDPHP UBI).
+The plan administrator is Allen J. Flood Companies, Inc. The insurance company is CDPHP Universal Benefits, Inc. (CDPHP UBI), and the PPO Networks are Magnacare, and First Health.
 The Brochure and Summary of Benefits can be accessed from the plan administrator’s website at www.ajfusa.com/students.
 Once the students are enrolled, they should go to the CDPHP online site: www.cdphp.com go to the right hand side of the page and register with CDPHP.
 Students should be encouraged to register on the site.
 CDPHP offers a free app to download which enables the student to access all of their information including their insurance/pharmacy card.

 Fees for both the Bard insurance and the on-campus health services (if applicable) will automatically be billed to your account.
 The student insurance fee will be credited to your account upon waiver approval (see below for waiver process).
 The health services fee cannot be waived.

-All international graduate students are automatically enrolled in the Bard plan as described in this brochure unless they obtain a waiver by presenting evidence of insurance coverage from one of four different commercial providers. for a comparison of the costs of these alternative plans versus the cost of the Bard plan and a table showing significant plan differences between one such plan and Bard’s, go to: http://www.bard.edu/admission/accepted/forms/ (go to “Matriculation Forms,” and scroll to the end of that section). the only way to waive the insurance is via the internet www.ajfusa.com/students.
+All international graduate students are automatically enrolled in the Bard plan as described in this brochure unless they obtain a waiver by presenting evidence of insurance coverage from one of three different commercial providers.
+For a comparison of the costs of these alternative plans versus the cost of the Bard plan and a table showing significant plan differences between one such plan and Bard’s, go to: http://www.bard.edu/admission/accepted/forms/ go to “Matriculation Forms,” and scroll to the end of that section).
+The only way to waive the insurance is via the internet www.ajfusa.com/students.

 BEFORE ELECTING TO WAIVE THE BARD INSURANCE